 EESPA – A closer look at one of the oldest e-invoicing communities

-I was going through my old blogs.
-Roughly a year ago I wrote about global interoperability and how we are getting closer.
-In today’s situation, the topic of e-invoicing is more real than ever.
-The confidence of getting paid, the efficiency of the process, and the speed of understanding your business partner’s situation – all that is more crucial in difficult economic situations compared to good times and E-Invoicing helps to tackle all that.
+We are getting closer to global interoperability and in today’s situation, the topic of e-invoicing is more real than ever.
+The confidence of getting paid, the efficiency of the process, and the speed of understanding your business partner’s situation – all that is more crucial in difficult economic situations compared to good times and e-Invoicing helps to tackle all that.

-Going through the old blogs I noticed that I have focused a lot on Peppol (latest its initiative in Nordics) and BPC (Business Payment Coalition – US Initiative for E-Invoice standardization) and even on GIF (Global Interoperability Framework) during last year.
+Going through the old blogs I noticed that I have focused a lot on PEPPOL (latest its initiative in Nordics) and BPC (Business Payment Coalition – US Initiative for E-Invoice standardization) and even on GIF (Global Interoperability Framework).
 It’s important to know that those are not the only e-invoicing initiatives that are driving developments forward.
 Somehow unfairly I have left the EESPA (European E-Invoicing Service Provider Association) out of scope.

 Objectives of EESPA

 EESPA’s main objective is to engage in public policy debate, recommend best practices, and represent the industry within European Forums.
 They do promote interoperability and the creation of an interoperable ecosystem for e-invoicing and advocate the support of wide adoption of e-invoicing.
 And they bring their members together through joint services and networking.

 EESPA’s main goal is to help to develop the business for its members as one trade association should.
 Since 2020 EESPA has actively expanded its activities and managed the largest effort through EESPA working groups throughout its history.